 Advanced Practice Registered Nurses / Physician Assistants

-Function in a primary care setting in the role of practitioner, mentor, consultant, educator, researcher and manager.
+Function in a specialized area of advance practice in the role of practitioner, mentor, consultant, educator, researcher and manager.
 Establish goals and priorities in accordance with patient and staff needs and organizational objectives.
 Ensure adherence to Hospitals and departmental policies and procedures.
-Patient care - Women's Specialties: Ages of patients served restricted to adolescent, adult and geriatric age groups.
-Family Practice Clinic: Ages of patients served may include neonate, pediatric, adolescent, adult and geriatric age groups.
-Senior Health Clinic: Ages of patients served restricted to geriatric age groups.
+Patient care assignment may include neonate, pediatric, adolescent, adult and geriatric age groups.

 PATIENT CARE - Assess, diagnose and develop treatment plans; implement treatment, follow-up and evaluate patient within the scope of practice protocols as outlined by state statute

 PATIENT CARE - Perform patient history and physical exams as needed for procedures or admissions; document findings noting pertinent normal and abnormal findings

 PATIENT CARE - Complete admitting orders, daily rounds and orders, consultations with nurses, specialist and ancillary staff, discharge summary, transfers, medication management and other orders as required for the management of patient care

 PATIENT CARE - Perform invasive and non-invasive diagnostic and therapeutic procedures